MistyLeo12/songAnalysis-/README.md

     <img src="screenshots/US-HipHop.png"  width="500">
  </p>

 Most likely the combination of a song’s attributes, its lyrics, and its context that make a song popular.
 In other words, its human creativity and ingenuity are what make a song special.
-Our work demonstrates that art is truly special because it embodies the human condition...there is something special about humanity that differentiates us from machines and other conscious beings that enables us to create music.
+This work demonstrates that art is truly special because it embodies the human condition...there is something special about humanity that differentiates us from machines and other conscious beings that enables us to create music.